It was one of those silly things.

 It was the coffee that did it.
 Not awake, but not sleeping, his bladder demanded release, but he did not want to drag himself out of a nice warm bed just to have a pee.
 Besides, the room was freezing.
 July in Melbourne was not amusing.
 There wasn’t even snow to add charm to the winter.
 It was just miserably cold.
 He turned over and pulled the doona over his head.
 Only a little longer, he told himself.

 Martin’s bladder thought otherwise.
 The harder he tried to recapture sleep, the hydraulic pressure became more insistent until he actually felt uncomfortable.
 It was either get up and get the business done or wet the bed, which really was not an option.
 Disgusted, he sighed, pulled back the doona, and immediately shivered.
 It was cold!
 Not bothering to switch on the light, he slid his feet into the slippers and stumbled toward the bathroom.
-Although the room was totally dark, he did not need a light to find the bathroom, having done this sort of thing more than once.
+Although the room was totally dark, he did not need a light to find the bathroom, having done this sort of thing hundreds of times.

 He reached for the door handle and made to step through.
 Unfortunately for Martin, the door was still closed, which caused his head to crash painfully against it and made him stagger back.
 He did not have to have the room lit; there were plenty of sparkling lights around him.
 He uttered a short earthy word, opened the door and groped for the switch.
 The bathroom exploded with light and he winced as his eyes adjusted.